 Build a dynamic career

 Especially in Australia, green design experts are forecasted to be in high demand in the next couple of years.
 The World Green Building Trends 2018 SmartMarket Report found that 94 per cent of Australian respondents were involved in green building projects.
-Plus, 64 per cent of respondents said they expected the majority of their work would be in green building by 2021, meaning there will be plenty of jobs available across the sector.

 Be at the forefront of innovation